-So far, that’s not the case: both AdBlock’s and Microsoft’s forums are full of complaints about the issue with overloaded subscription storage.
+So far, that’s not the case.
+Both AdBlock’s and Microsoft’s forums are full of complaints about issues with AdBlock subscriptions, as follows:

 This happens because AdBlock Plus for Microsoft Edge currently supports a maximum of only two filter lists, so if you have three or more, you’re going to get this error message.

 What’s illogical here is that when you install AdBlock Plus on your Microsoft Edge browser, it gives you additional options to block malware, remove social media buttons, and disable tracking.

 If you decide to use all these additions, you’ll have a total of five filtered lists in your AdBlock Plus extension, and the error message will make it impossible for you to use the browser normally.

 As many users want to take full advantage of AdBlock Plus, they enable all three additions and the problem then occurs.

 How can I fix issues with AdBlock subscriptions on Edge?

 - Reinstall AdBlock Plus

 If you keep getting errors when trying to activate or manage different AdBlock subscriptions, perhaps the problem is related to your browser.

 Try switching to a more privacy-focused adult browser that comes with its own ad-blocking module, such as Opera.